FusionAuth/fusionauth-site/site/_posts/2023-01-03-spring-and-fusionauth.md

 - You can choose either Gradle or Maven as your package manager—we've used Maven for this example
 - Spring Boot 2.7.x
 - Name the app, group and artifact as you wish, to generate a package name.
-We've used `io.fusionauth.example` for the full package name.
+We've used `io.fusionauth.example.spring` for the full package name.
 - Choose the following dependencies:
   - Spring Web
   - OAuth 2.0 client